russellromney/brain-plasma/README.md

 Get the value of the object with name `name` from Plasma

+`Brain.resize(size)`

+Resize the underlying `plasma_store` process to have `size` bytes available.
+Must be at least as large as the current size of all objects in it.

 `Brain.info(name)`

 Get the metadata associated with the object with name `name`